nelsonudochukwu/qts3-wmb-test/outreachy/qts-index.md

 Q42,P569,1952-03-11
 ```
 After preparing the CSV, upload it via the QuickStatements web interface to run the batch.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+#

+### Best Practices
+- **Test with Small Batches:** Always test your commands with a small set of items before large-scale edits to avoid unintended changes.
+- **Use References:** Ensure that statements are properly sourced with references to enhance data quality.
+- **Monitor Progress:** After submission, keep track of your batch’s progress and check for errors.

+#

 ### Error Handling